Bloodborne Pathogens 161

 Other potentially infectious materials.
 Materials other than blood that can harbor bloodborne pathogens.
 OPIMs include cerebrospinal fluid, the liquid found in the brain and spine.

 Occupational Safety and Health Administration.
-A government agency under the U.S. Dept. of Labor that sets the standards for working conditions in the United States.
+A government agency under the U.S. Department of Labor that sets the standards for working conditions in the United States.
 OSHA ensures that employees work in safe and healthy environments.

 OSHA form 300